OneDrive guide for enterprises

 Azure Information Protection is a cloud-based solution that helps organizations classify, label, and protect their documents and emails.
 This classification can occur automatically when administrators define rules and conditions; manually by users; or both, where users receive recommendations.
 Users can synchronize Azure Information Protection–protected files to OneDrive after you have configured their accounts to do so.

-If you have decided to use Azure Information Protection, see Office 365: Configuration for clients and online services to use the Azure Rights Management service to configure the necessary settings for it to work with OneDrive.
+If you have decided to use Azure Information Protection, to configure the necessary settings for it to work with OneDrive, see Office 365: Configuration for online services to use the Azure Rights Management service.

 OneDrive integrates with many other applications, such as SharePoint, Teams, and Yammer.
 With that integration comes the necessity to protect the data stored in OneDrive.
 When considering security, for example, think about potential leakage scenarios through each integrated application and apply WIP, IRM, Azure Information Protection, or another protection option to help prevent unauthorized access.
-For information about how these products integrate with each other to provide a better collaboration solution and how they can introduce additional vectors for data leakage, see How SharePoint Online and OneDrive for Business interact with Microsoft Teams.
+For info about how these products integrate with each other to provide a better collaboration solution and how they can introduce additional vectors for data leakage, see How SharePoint and OneDrive interact with Microsoft Teams.
+We also recommend that you download the Microsoft Teams and related productivity services in Microsoft 365 for IT architects poster.

 These are the key decisions around sharing for OneDrive: